 Will my cat like pineapple?

-At this point you’re probably wondering if your own pet will like a pineapple treat or if it will just frown at it.
+At this point, you’re probably wondering if your pet will like a pineapple treat or if it will just frown at it.

 Avoid canned pineapple at all costs!

 To sum it up, while it’s not toxic, pineapple isn’t exactly the most nutritious of fruits when it comes to a cat’s special dietary requirements.
-It would be best if you can just avoid giving to your feline furball.
+It would be best if you can just avoid giving it to your feline friend.